-The Group's forward foreign exchange contracts are entered into under International Swaps and Derivatives Association (ISDA) master netting arrangements.
+The Group's derivative contracts are entered into under International Swaps and Derivatives Association (ISDA) master netting arrangements.
 In general, under such agreements the amounts owed by each counterparty on a single day in respect of all transactions outstanding in the same currency are aggregated into a single amount that is payable by one party to the other.
 In certain circumstances, such as when a default occurs, all outstanding transactions under the agreement are terminated, the termination value is assessed and only a single net amount is payable in settlement of all transactions.
 The ISDA agreements do not meet the criteria for offsetting in the Balance Sheet as the Group's right to offset is enforceable only on the occurrence of future events such as default.
 The Group has amended the ISDA agreement with two banks to require it to net settle its forward foreign exchange contracts.
-There were no derivatives subject to net settlement agreements and offset on the Balance Sheet at 30 March 2024 (last year: nil).
-The Group's Balance Sheet would not be materially different if it had offset its forward foreign exchange contracts and equity swap contracts subject to the standard ISDA agreements.
+There were no derivatives subject to net settlement agreements and offset on the Balance Sheet at 29 March 2025 (last year: none).
+The Group's Balance Sheet would not be materially different if it had offset its forward foreign exchange contracts, interest rate swaps and equity swap contracts subject to the standard ISDA agreements.

-Derivative financial assets
+Derivative financial assets and liabilities